 For general instructions on how to register iExplorer, please see How do I register iExplorer?.

-iExplorer 4 uses a different registration code than version 3 since it's an all new, major version of the software that adds iOS 10 support and includes many other performance and UI enhancements. iExplorer 4 is the version that will be downloaded from our site from most of our Download buttons now.
-If you own an iExplorer 3 license and would like to upgrade to iExplorer 4 at a discounted price, you can go to the link below and enter the same email you used when purchasing iExplorer 3.
-The discount will be determined by how long ago you purchased major version 3:
+If you own an iExplorer 3 license and would like to upgrade to iExplorer 4 at a discounted price, you can go to the link below and enter the same email you used when purchasing iExplorer 3, and your discount will be determined by how long ago you purchased major version 3:

 If you still can't register iExplorer using the registration code that corresponds to the major version of iExplorer that you own and are using, make sure you are entering your iExplorer code exactly by using copy & paste to avoid any typos such as mistaking a 5 for an S or a 2 for a Z, etc. If it still won't accept your registration code, try completely closing iExplorer, reopen it, and then copy & paste your code into iExplorer again.

-If you have a Mac still running OS 10.6 Snow Leopard then you'll need to install a more recent version of iExplorer 3 that is specifically built for 10.6 users and will definitely let you register it with our new iExplorer 4 codes.
+If you have a Mac still running 10.6 Snow Leopard then you'll need to install a more recent version of iExplorer 3 that is specifically built for 10.6 users that will let you register it with our new iExplorer 4 codes.
 You won't be able to get this update within the app though FYI.
-You must download it from our website, but to make it easier, here's a download link for version 126.96.36.199 that will automatically start the download for you:
+You must download it from our website, but to make it easier, here's a download link for version 220.127.116.11 that will automatically start the download for you:

 (choose to Replace the iExplorer in your Apps folder when prompted)